hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Hip-hop came from dual turntables and faders, deployed in funk party culture in poor New York neighborhoods.
 When hip-hop blew up in the 1980s, the backlash said "hip-hop isn't really music" or "it's degenerate."
 While this was in part about aesthetics (when "it's not music" means "it doesn't sound like the music I grew up with"), it was mostly racism.
 That is, people disguised their racism as artistic judgements.

 Likewise, the older generations' rejection of the rock-and-roll music of the 1950s and 1960s reflected a broader generational conflict around counterculture (and teenage rebellion).
 Baudelaire's argument against photography was an expression of his rejection of modernity in general.

 **"AI" art.** "AI" art suffers from many ethical concerns, which I am deeply ambivalent about.
 I believe we can be very worried about harm to currently-working artists, while also being excited about the artistic potential of these tools.

 I argue that these ethical issues are not really about art: the ethical issues of "AI" art are instances of the ethical issues of "AI."

-Specifically, when it is or isn't "ok" to train models on peoples' data is a huge societal question that's much broader than where artistic training data comes from.
+Specifically, when it is or isn't "ok" to train models on peoples' data is a huge societal question that's much broader than where artistic training data comes from—even if this ends up being the most visible instance.
 Racial bias and representation in "AI" models is a much bigger problem than just in image generation.
 Finally, misleadingly saying that the "AI" software is itself an artist reflects broader problems and potential harms of "AI" hype.
 Perhaps the questions of "AI" art ethics will force a broader reckoning of some of the problems of "AI" ethics.

 When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of socioeconomic concerns (like the very valid employment concerns discussed above), perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html).